shaazzz/site/README.md

 ## Publish a blog post

-Write your blog in a markdown file (`.md`), outside of project directory.
+Write your blog in a markdown file (`.md`), outside of the project directory.
 Your file should look like this.

 ```markdown
 ---